tern-tools/tern/docs/navigating-the-code.md

 Code organization follows these general rules:
 - Each class is in its own file.
 - Utils are organized based on what they operate on.
-- Subroutines that require the use of modules from all over the project live in high level files like `common.py` and `docker_helpers.py`
+- Subroutines that require the use of modules from all over the project live under the helper folder in high level files like `common.py` and `docker.py`